mediafinger/rabbitmq_info/PITCHME.md

 | `banking.transfer.*`           | `banking.transfer` messages of any event type          | Audits, Banking provider   |
 | `#.error`                      | all `error` events from all apps and of any entity     | Alerts                     |
 | `#`                            | all messages                                           | Logs                       |

-Messages can be delivered to multiple queues that can have one or more consumers each.
-In this example the consumers _Audits_ and _Notifications_ consume multiple queues.

 ---